genaray/Arch/README.md

 |       StructQuery | 1000000 |  1,514.479 us |   296.5311 us |  16.2539 us |         29,723 |         - |
 | StructEntityQuery | 1000000 |  1,483.142 us |   329.9446 us |  18.0854 us |         31,272 |         - |

-# Extensions

-Arch has some extensions that add more features and tools.
-Among them for example :
-- 🛠️ **_[Arch.Extended](https://github.com/genaray/Arch.Extended)_** >  Adds a set of tools and features to save boilerplate code!
-- ❓ **_Your Tool-Library?_** > If you develop more tools and features for Arch, let us know and we'll list them here!

 # Projects using Arch
 Arch is already used in some projects, for a more detailed look, take a look at the wiki!